 …and taking the boat from Bagan to Mandalay…

 What makes it worth a visit?
-Thitsawadi pagoda doesn’t make it onto many lists of the best Bagan pagodas and that alone makes it worth a visit.
+Thitsawadi pagoda doesn’t make it onto many lists and that alone makes it worth a visit.
 Also, of all the temples I visited in Bagan, this one felt most like being at the Angkor Wat complex of temples in Cambodia.

-Over 4,000 pagodas would be correct…if you were visiting Myanmar in the 13th century, when over 4,000 pagodas were commissioned by the reigning kings.
-However, courtesy of neglect, earthquakes and erosion, there are now only just over 2,000 pagodas within Bagan’s archeological zone.
+Over 4,000 pagodas would be correct…if you were visiting Myanmar in the 13th century when over 4,000 pagodas were commissioned by the reigning kings.
+However, courtesy of neglect, earthquakes and erosion, there are now only just over 2,000 pagodas within Bagan’s archaeological zone.
 Still, it’s more than enough pagodas to keep you busy during your visit.

 What makes it worth a visit?
-Perhaps I wandered a little too far from the crowds, but it gave a wonderful sense of adventure, exploring this pagoda amongst the wild flowers that surrounded the less trampled areas.
+Perhaps I wandered a little too far from the crowds, but it gave a wonderful sense of adventure, exploring Htilominlo pagoda amongst the wildflowers that surrounded the less trampled areas.
 (And no, I didn’t go anywhere I wasn’t supposed to, before you start screaming ‘bad tourist’ at me).

 Most easily confused with: Sulamani Pagoda.